Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 Armouring Type

 Cables can be armoured or not.
-It depends on whether the cable will be under mechanical forces or not.
+It depends on whether the cable will be subjected to mechanical forces.

-So, if there is a chance the cable will be under mechanical forces or stress, so the cable will be an armoured cable.
+So, if there is a chance the cable will be under mechanical forces or stress, it will be an armoured cable.

 There are different types of armouring, as follows: